k4iru/starry-night/README.md

 ## Description

-A full-stack web app for checking the conditions at dark zones for stargazing.
+A full-stack web app for checking weather conditions at dark zones for stargazing.
 Designed using a Mobile-First approach.
-Using data from [Dark Sky Api](https://darksky.net/dev) the backend formats and delivers a json object to the React client which is then rendered for the user.
+Using data from [Dark Sky Api](https://darksky.net/dev) the custom backend formats and delivers a json object to the React client which is then rendered for the user.

 ## Technology Used